 As with other places in Southeast Asia, Thailand has a culture of negotiating.
 You can ask for a discount on pretty well everything but food and water.
 Even your accommodation may offer a better price if you just ask.

 Prices marked as “fixed” in proper shopping malls can often be negotiated.
 You’ll have a better shot at a discount if you buy many of your souvenirs from the same place.
 To get a fair price, you'll need to negotiate hard in places such as the Chatuchak weekend market.

 Leaving Valuables in Luggage on a Night Bus

 Bus attendants crawl into the luggage hold as the bus is moving and help themselves to small items from the luggage.
 Travelers don’t notice things missing the next morning until long after the bus has left.

 Not Taking a River Taxi

-Although the taxi boats that ply the Chao Praya River are a little trickier to navigate than the Skytrain, they do reach other fascinating parts of the city -- including Chinatown.
+Although the taxi boats that ply the wide river are a little trickier to navigate than the Skytrain, they do reach other fascinating parts of the city — including Chinatown.